Sequence Pairs with Lowest Combined Autocorrelation and Crosscorrelation: Introduction

 In particular, the lower bound shows that

 This places a limitation on how low we can simultaneously make all three demerit factors.
-In Theorem \ref{Gabriel} below, we show that Pursley and Sarwate's bounds hold for sequences whose terms are arbitrary complex numbers, and the sequences need not be of the same length.
+Sarwate and Pursley later generalized their result to pairs of sequences with real terms \cite[eqs.~(8),(9)]{Sarwate-Pursley}.
+In \cref{Gabriel} below, we show that Pursley and Sarwate's bounds hold for sequences whose terms are arbitrary complex numbers, and the sequences need not be of the same length.
+This generalized bound could be obtained by going through Pursley and Sarwate's proof and making appropriate modifications, but we use a more efficient technique (based on Laurent polynomial representations of sequences) to obtain the key relations in full generality.